Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 Personally I like the idea of mixed Jem characters, there are so many interesting possiblities.
 If it even

 is a mix to begin with.
-It's been considered almost a fact with a later doll though, released three years
+The idea has been even more adapted by Jem fans with a later doll though, released three years

-after this doll, in 2018 where most Jem fans seem to agree Blue Burkhart is infact a
+after this doll, in 2018 where many Jem fans agree Blue Burkhart is infact a

 mix of Shana and Kimber.
 Jem fans even renamed her "Shimber".
 So going by that idea, I named this doll "Jember",